baton96/Software-Development-Wastes/README.md

 # Software Development Wastes Analysis
-University project for the course of "Quality Management and Experimental Software Engineering"

 # 1. Introduction
 This report presents design and summarizes results of the survey research "***What kind of wastes are the most common and most harmful in software development projects?***".
 The survey research was a part of the project realized in the frame of Quality Management and Experimental Software Engineering classes at Poznan University of Technology.